Topics of plans for the section "Knowledge"

 g) scientific modeling, etc.

-You have to prepare an expanded answer on the topic " The problem of the cognition of the world" Make a plan according to which you will cover this topic.
-The plan must contain at least three points, of which two or more detailed in subparagraphs.
+You have to prepare a detailed answer on the topic " The problem of the cognizability of the world".
+Make a plan according to which you will cover this topic.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-« The problem of the cognition of the world».
+« The problem of the cognizability of the world».

-One of the options for the disclosure plan of this topic:
+One of the options for the disclosure plan for this topic:

-1. The problem of the knowledge of the world
+1. The problem of the cognizability of the world

 2. Subject and object of knowledge